sematext/docs/docs/logagent/installation-docker.md

 ### Docker Swarm and Docker Enterprise

-Connect your Docker client to Swarm or UCP remote API endpoint and deploy Logagent with following docker command with your Logs Tokens:
+Connect your Docker client to Swarm or UCP remote API endpoint and deploy Logagent with following docker command with your Logs App Token:

 ```bash
 docker service create --mode global --name st-logagent \